vgmstream/vgmstream/doc/TXTH.md

 num_samples = @0x10     #calculated from channel_size
 channels = 2            #change once calculations are done
 ```
+This can be done with value modifiers too (see below).

 ### Redefining values
 Some commands alter the function of all next commands and can be redefined as needed: